During the lease term in Broad Run

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

 Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental home.
-However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Broad Run.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in Broad Run.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a handy archive for rental investors in Broad Run
+a good archive for landlords in Broad Run

 - Collections and evictions